CALIFORNIA HIGHWAY PATROL

 PORTABLE RADIOS:

-The present portable radio is the Motorola HT-1000, which recently replaced the multi-channel GE MPS synthesized hand-helds in use from approximately 1988-1997.
-The GE MPS radios have been surplused through the State of California Dept. of General Services and many are in use by local agencies and volunteer fire departments.
-The standard channel scheme of the old MPS was as follows, and should be equivalent to what is in the HT-1000:
+The radio through 2012 was the Motorola HT-1000, which replaced the multi-channel GE MPS synthesized hand-helds in use from approximately 1988-1997.
+The GE MPS radios were surplused through the State of California Dept. of General Services and many were then used briefly by local agencies and volunteer fire departments.
+The standard channel scheme of the old MPS was as follows, and was equivalent to what was in the HT-1000:

 CH 1: 154.905 Simplex, PL for Car to Station (S)